-FAMILY RELIGIOUS PRACTICES: A program of family prayer published in the Diocese of Peoria said: "Its (prayer's) absence marks the family of Catholics; its presence, the Catholic family."4 Common prayer is the most salutary of family religious practices.
+FAMILY RELIGIOUS PRACTICES.
+A program of family prayer published in the Diocese of Peoria said: "Its [prayer's] absence marks the family of Catholics; its presence, the Catholic family."
+Common prayer is the most salutary of family religious practices.
 By it, parents and children daily acknowledge their dependence on God and give Him the adoration that is His due.
 For family devotions as for others, the official prayers from the Divine Office are best.
-Especially fitting for family recitation is Compline, the Church's official night prayer, which includes this petition: "Visit, we beseech Thee, O Lord, this habitation, and drive far from it all snares of the enemy; let Thy holy angels dwell in it, who may keep us in peace; and let Thy blessing be always upon us."
+Especially fitting for family recitation is Compline, the Church's official night prayer, which includes this petition: "Visit, we beseech Thee, O Lord, this house and family, and drive far from it all snares of the enemy; let Thy holy angels dwell herein, who may keep us in peace, and let Thy blessing be always upon us."

-Layfolks' Ritual.
+^{1.} Layfolks' Ritual.
 Pages 162-4.

-Layfolks' Ritual.
+2. Layfolks' Ritual.
 Pages 168-72.

-Layfolks' Ritual.
+3. Layfolks' Ritual.
 Pages 165-7.

-The Register, Peoria Edition.
-Jan.
-7, 1938.
-Page 10.